Subchapter A: ACADEMICS (1033-1036)

 (3) Submission.
 Packaging and Labeling.
 Schools shall submit all items required for groups and individuals by following the requirements as published in the current Theatrical Design Guide.

 (5) Advancement.
-Those entries designated as Exemplary shall be first through sixth.
+Those entries designated as Exemplary shall advance to the state contest.
+State entries will be ranked through sixth place.
 A plaque and individual medals shall be presented to the top six groups.
 Medals shall be presented to the first through sixth place individual winners.

 - Section 1036: FILM